leggetter/leggetter_js/README.md

-# leggetter js
+# leggetterJS

-I've been planning on collating a bunch of JavaScript and examples for a long time and the plan is for `leggetter js` to be just that.
+I've been planning on collating a bunch of JavaScript and examples for a long time and the plan is for `leggetterJS` to be just that.

 ## Libraries

 ### /js/leggetter/index.js

-The main `leggetter js` file.
+The main `leggetterJS` file.
 It contains utilities:

 * `leggetter.namespace(namespace)`